 Yes, Snake plant cleans the air.
 This plant is not only known for its beautiful foliage structure but also as an efficient air purifier as per the NASA research report.
 The plant absorbs indoor air pollutants like benzene, formaldehyde, xylene, and toluene.
 Along with this the snake plant also has a higher efficiency of absorbing carbon dioxide (2) and it is one of the few plants that release oxygen during the night.
 This property of releasing oxygen during the night makes the snake plant a beautiful option as a bedroom plant.

 1. Absorbs Carbon Dioxide

 In a study done in 2015, it was observed that snake plants can remove carbon dioxide during night time and release oxygen.
-Thus helps in providing better life quality and healthy environment (2).
+Thus helps in providing a better life quality and a healthy environment (2).

 2. Absorbs benzene

 According to WHO major sources of benzene are automobiles from the attached garage, heating and cooking systems, solvents.
 Exposure to benzene causes nausea, headache, and vomiting has a low but non-negligible carcinogenic risk.
 Source of benzene are tools and attached garages, gas and charcoal cooking, solvents, etc (3) (4).
 Snake plants help in the absorption of benzene in indoor conditions.